 If you want to purchase your Hawley retainer online, you'll typically pay between £70 – £150.

-The general steps you'll need to go through to get your Hawley retainer are as follows:
+The general steps you'll need to follow to get your Hawley retainer are:

 - Make sure that the Hawley retainer is most suitable for your needs.
-These retainers are typically used to hold teeth in place that are already straightened—they aren't used to straighten teeth.
+These retainers are typically used to hold teeth in place that are already straightened—they are not used to straighten teeth.

 - Order your impression kit to make your teeth moulds at home.